RalucaN/RalucaN/README.md

 + I'm **Raluca**, an experienced Data Scientist with a PhD in Political Science and over 5 years of experience in reinsurance and tech industries.
 + I specialize in leveraging data science to create innovative solutions, optimize workflows, and deliver actionable insights.
 My expertise lies in machine learning (supervised and unsupervised), natural language processing (NLP), and scalable data engineering.
 + Throughout my career, I have developed my skills in designing robust pipelines, building predictive models, and turning data into impactful stories.
-+ I'm also passionate about contributing to open-source projects and sharing knowledge with the data community (particularly on LinkedIn, so feel free to check out [my Linkedin page](https://www.linkedin.com/in/raluca-nicoara/))
++ I'm also passionate about contributing to open-source projects and sharing knowledge with the data community, so feel free to check out [my Linkedin page](https://www.linkedin.com/in/raluca-nicoara/) and [my Medium author page](https://medium.com/@ralucanicoara))

 ## **Core Skills**
 - **Machine Learning & NLP**: Python (Scikit-learn, PyTorch, TensorFlow, CatBoost), spaCy, NLTK, BERTopic, sentiment analysis, topic modeling, NER, POS tagging, text classification.